calebrob6/emailLogger/README.md

 emailLogger
 ===========

-Send SMS messages to your gmail account in the form log:[Type of log]:[Data value (optional)]:[Note] and this program will parse them into a csv file
+Send SMS messages to your gmail account in the form log:[Type of log]:[Data value (optional)]:[Note (optional)] and this program will parse them into a csv file

 Example: log:pushups:30:Got very sore
 Example: log:woke up
 Example: log:pushups:100

 You will need to double check you email account to see what format your SMS texts are recieved.
 This program does an imap search for any emails with the phone number you input as a substring.
 It expects that the message body will contain your text.